paulovn/artifact-manager/README.md

   will then be downloaded (over HTTP).

-* Whenever the project switches to another branch, executing again `artifact-manager download --delete-old` will connect to the artifact repository and update the artifacts in the local directory to match the new branch (the script is smart enough to download only the new or changed files, which comes handy if those files are large).
+* Whenever the project switches to another branch, executing again `artifact-manager download --delete-local` will connect to the artifact repository and update the artifacts in the local directory to match the new branch (the script is smart enough to download only the new or changed files, which comes handy if those files are large).

-* For artifact upload, execute on the local folder the command `artifact-manager --base-url <dir> upload` [1].
-It will collect all local artifacts and upload them to the server, labelling them as belonging to the current branch [2]
+* For artifact upload, the command to be executed when positioned in the local folder is `artifact-manager --server-url <dir> upload` [1].
+It will collect all local artifacts and upload them to the server, labelling them as belonging to the current checked-out branch [2]

 * If the local project changes to another branch, repeat the upload process and the local artifacts will be registered (and uploaded, if necessary) as belonging to the new branch

 * Whenever there is variation in the local artifacts, issuing the command
-  `artifact-manager --base-url <dir> upload --overwrite` will keep the remote repository in sync with the local files.
+  `artifact-manager --server-url <dir> upload --overwrite` will keep the remote repository in sync with the local files.
 Note however that the previous configuration for that branch will be lost: the server keeps *only one version* of an artifact snapshot per branch